fpagliughi/sockpp/README.md

 - [#72](https://github.com/fpagliughi/sockpp/issues/72) Removed some exceptions and made the others optional by build option.
 - Added `raw_socket` class.
 - [#77](https://github.com/fpagliughi/sockpp/issues/77)
-    - Exceptions can now be removed through a CMake build option, `SOCKPP_WITH_EXCEPTIONS`.
     - Added `result<T>` tempate class for success/error return values using `std::error_code` for errors.
     - `sockpp::last_error()` now returns a `std::error_code`.
 This should be slightly more portable, but Windows will likely still be somewhat problematic.
     - A new `sockpp::last_errno()` will return the platform-specific integer error code (i.e. what `last_error()` used to return).